 Minimising risk by ‘hedging’ (going long on some investments, and shorting other stocks) is a very simple example of how they work.

-How are hedge funds a good investment for high net worth individuals?
+How are hedge funds a good investment for affluent individuals?

 What to look out for